10 Incredible King Penguin Facts

 ©fieldwork/Shutterstock.com

 King penguins inhabit a harsh and cold climate, so it only makes sense that they have an incredibly designed thermal system to keep warm.
 The three innermost layers of the king penguin’s feathers are made up of thick feathers that allow them to incubate heat.
 The fourth layer of feathers is on the outside and is actually made with an oily waterproof coating.
-King penguin chicks are actually first born without this oily waterproof coat which is why they cannot go swimming and hunting until they reach maturity and gain their adult plumage.
+King penguin chicks are actually born without this oily waterproof coat which is why they cannot go swimming and hunting until they reach maturity and gain their adult plumage.

 8. King Penguins Can Consume Salt Water